-- 16.1 Always be guided by the manufacturer's installation instructions on how to properly vent the appliance. - 16.2 Masonry chimneys must be properly lined and in good condition except as noted in B. - A. New chimneys must be sized according to the latest edition of the International Fuel Gas Code.
+- 16.1 Always be guided by the manufacturer's installation instructions on how to properly vent the appliance. - Masonry chimneys must be properly lined \\ and in good condition except as noted in B. (IFGC 2015 503.5.3) - A. New chimneys must be sized according to the latest edition of the International Fuel Gas Code.
 It is the installers' responsibility to properly size the chimney.
 PGW DOES NOT SIZE CHIMNEYS. - B. An existing unlined masonry chimney can be utilized for venting replacement Category 1 appliances, provided the chimney is in good condition.
-If repairs are needed, the chimney can be relined with a U.L. listed flexible liner specifically listed for use with such appliances. - Category 1 An appliance which operates with a non-positive vent static pressure and with a vent gas temperature that does not produce excessive condensation in the vent. - Properly lined Terra cotta, Stainless Steel or other approved material that will resist corrosion, erosion, softening, or cracking from vent gases at temperatures up to 1800° F. A brick chimney is not considered properly lined. - 16.3 Chimney Previously Used For Oil - 14.3.1 A chimney that was previously used for venting a solid or liquid fuel burning appliance can be used to vent a Category 1 gas appliance as long as the chimney is properly lined and cleaned (See definition of properly lined). - 16.4 Chimney Passageway - 16.4.1 An unused chimney can be used as a passageway for gas vents.
-The vents must be "B" vent or plastic depending on the proper vent for the heater.
-Termination of the vent must be above the existing chimney when used as a passageway.
-Single wall vents will not be accepted. - 16.4.2 If the chimney is used as a passageway, another appliance cannot be vented into the same chimney.
+If repairs are needed, the chimney can be relined with a U.L. listed flexible liner specifically listed for use with such appliances. - \Category 1 An appliance which operates with a non-positive vent static pressure and with a vent gas temperature that does not produce excessive condensation in the vent. - \\Properly lined Terra cotta, Stainless Steel or other approved material that will resist corrosion, erosion, softening, or cracking from vent gases at temperatures up to 1800° F. A brick chimney is not considered properly lined.

+16.3 Chimney Previously Used For Oil

+16.3.1 A chimney that was previously used for venting a solid or liquid fuel burning appliance can be used to vent a Category 1 gas appliance as long as the chimney is properly lined and cleaned (See definition of properly lined).
+(IFGC 2015 503.5.6)